ibm-cloud-docs/codeengine/servicebind-config.md

 ```
 {: pre}

-1. Identify the name of the service instance that you want to bind to your app, job, or function.
+1. Identify the name of the service instance that you want to bind to your application, job, or function.
 You can find all the service instances that are in your account for your current resource group by running the **`ibmcloud resource service-instances`** command; for example,

     ```txt
     ibmcloud resource service-instances